 Sometimes it is difficult telling others what you want and where you want to go.
-You may choose to have someone come to your planning meetings to help support you.
+You might choose to have someone come to your PCP to help with that part.

-Your Employment team meets to identify employment opportunities (or goals) for you and developing the skills and abilities needed to achieve what we call SMART goals.
+Our "person-centered" team meets to identify opportunities (or goals) for you such as developing personal relationships, participating in your community, increasing control over your own life, and developing the skills and abilities needed to achieve what we call SMART goals.